TheRacetrack/plugin-python-job-type/python3-job-type/python_wrapper/README.md

-# Fatman wrapper
+# Job wrapper
-Fatman-wrapper is a Python package embedding given Python class in a REST server.
+Job-wrapper is a Python package embedding given Python class in a REST server.

-# Running sample Fatman local server
+# Running sample Job local server
 Basic API with exemplary model can be started with:
 ```bash
 make run